 This club is for interested 8th grade students only.
 The Semi-Formal dance is held each year in May.
 Club members meet periodically throughout the year to develop the theme for the dance, create and assemble dance decorations, and will meet more heavily in April to make final preparations for the dance.
 Information about how to sign up is available through each 8th grade math teacher.

 6th, 7th, and 8th graders with a B average may be elected by their homerooms to be a Student Council representative.
 Members meet once a month to voice their opinions on school issues and plan school activities.
-Meeting on Club Day in Computer Lab 1300 (room #1007)
+Meeting in Computer Lab 1300 (room #1007)